By Ayman Qwaider (@AymanQwaider)

 This was my first visit to Tasmania.
 I enjoyed the nature, the mountains, the lakes and unique greenness of the state.
 People were very welcoming and eager to listen, learn and engage.
 This was a distinctive platform for me to speak about my own childhood as a Palestinian born and raised in the Gaza Strip.
 I talked about life under occupation and siege and about a whole generation being caught by conflict and instabilities.
 I appreciate both the warm hospitality and the opportunity offered by our Tasmanian friends.

 This event was strongly patronised by the wider Tasmanian community and given strong coverage by the local media.
 We are humbled and sincerely grateful.
 As a fundraising event, the night was a great success, and will provide funds to help us provide more movies, and support for the kids in Gaza.

 For more information on the event, please visit this link.

 Gaza Children Cinema is a self-funded independent community initiative with no faith or political affiliation.
 It was iniated by two professionals in Gaza- Palestine in 2013 to provide children in Gaza with spaces for self-expression, entertainment and active participation.

-Help us in reaching more children in Gaza through donating to this initiative. in 2016, we crowdfunded this initative by raising 6,000 US dollars.
-Using this fund we were establish a partnership with 7 community based organizations through a key non-governmental organization in Gaza (Tamer Institute For Community Education)
+Help us in reaching more children in Gaza through donating to this initiative.
+In 2016, we crowdfunded this initative by raising 6,000 US dollars.
+Using this fund we established a partnership with 7 community based organizations through a key non-governmental organization in Gaza (Tamer Institute For Community Education)

 We do appreciate collaboration and feedback and we are open to build on professional experiences in this field.
 Please don't hesitate to write us for ideas and suggestions to improve the service and extend these spaces.
 We do appreciate any form of solidarity and support.